Aussie Bombshell Tarsha Whitmore Sizzles in Skimpy Lavender Bikini

 Tarsha Whitmore has made a name for herself by posting provocative photos on social media.
-The Australian native has a habit of posing in revealing bikinis, that leave little to the imagination.
+The Australian native has a habit of posing in revealing bikinis that leave little to the imagination.
 On Wednesday, the bombshell uploaded another sizzling snap that got temperatures rising.
 While in many parts of the world are experiencing fall weather, Tarsha seems to be still celebrating hot girl summer.

 In the photo, the 19-year-old stood in front of the camera wearing a skimpy lavender bikini from Oh Polly Swim.
 She appeared to be inside a warehouse with white walls, window drapes, and concrete floors.

 She gazed directly into the camera, pursing her full lips.
-The tan and toned model looked like an absolute goddess as she flaunted her flawless figure in the tiny two-piece.
-The swimsuit’s high-cut bottoms accentuated Tarsha’s incredible legs.
-Her ample cleavage and washboard abs were also on full display.
-She kept her accessories to a minimum and only wore one ring on her middle finger.
+The tan and toned model looked like an absolute goddess as she flaunted her flawless figure in the tiny two-piece, its high-cut bottoms accentuating Tarsha’s incredible legs.
+Her ample cleavage and washboard abs were also on full display as she also kept her accessories to a minimum and only wore one ring on her middle finger.

 Tarsha styled her long, highlighted hair in tousled waves, giving the look even more sex appeal.
 The bombshell wore glamorous makeup, including smoked out eyeshadow, glowing highlighter, and nude lipstick.
 Despite wearing a full face of makeup, Tarsha’s natural beauty still shined through.
 The model’s nails also were perfectly manicured and painted a soft pink.

-Fans were quick to compliment the stunner.
+Fans were quick to compliment the model.
 While many just left fire and heart-eye emoji in the comments section, others were more vocal in their praise.

 “Looking beautiful girl,” gushed an admirer.